-§ 6002 Members
+§ 6002 Licensees

-The members of the State Bar are all persons admitted and licensed to practice law in this State except justices and judges of courts of record during their continuance in office.
+- (a) The licensees of the State Bar are all persons admitted and licensed to practice law in this State except justices and judges of courts of record during their continuance in office. - (b) As used in this chapter or any other provision of law, "member of the State Bar" shall be deemed to refer to a licensee of the State Bar.
 (Origin: State Bar Act, §§ 3, 7.
 Added by Stats.
 1939, ch.
-34.)
+34. Amended by Stats.
+2018, ch.
+659.)

-§ 6002.1 Official Membership Records
+§ 6002.1 Official Licensing Records

-- (a) A member of the State Bar shall maintain all of the following on the official membership records of the State Bar: - (1) The member's current office address and telephone number or, if no office is maintained, the address to be used for State Bar purposes or purposes of the agency charged with attorney discipline. - (2) All specialties in which the member is certified. - (3) Any other jurisdictions in which the member is admitted and the dates of his or her admission. - (4) The jurisdiction, and the nature and date of any discipline imposed by another jurisdiction, including the terms and conditions of any probation imposed, and, if suspended or disbarred in another jurisdiction, the date of any reinstatement in that jurisdiction. - (5) Any other information as may be required by agreement with or by conditions of probation imposed by the agency charged with attorney discipline.
+- (a) A licensee of the State Bar shall maintain all of the following on the official licensing records of the State - (1) The licensee's current office address and telephone number or, if no office is maintained, the address to be used for State Bar purposes or purposes of the agency charged with attorney discipline. - (2) All specialties in which the licensee is certified. - (3) Any other jurisdictions in which the licensee is admitted and the dates of his or her admission. - (4) The jurisdiction, and the nature and date of any discipline imposed by another jurisdiction, including the terms and conditions of any probation imposed, and, if suspended or disbarred in another jurisdiction, the date of any reinstatement in that jurisdiction. - (5) Any other information as may be required by agreement with or by conditions of probation imposed by the agency charged with attorney discipline.

-A member shall notify the membership records office of the State Bar of any change in the information required by paragraphs (1), (4), and (5) within 30 days of any change and of the change in the information required by paragraphs (2) and (3) on or before the first day of February of each year.
+A licensee shall notify the licensing records office of the State Bar of any change in the information required by paragraphs (1), (4), and (5) within 30 days of any change and of the change in the information required by paragraphs (2) and (3) on or before the first day of February of each year.